decentraland/documentation/content/creator/sdk7/web-editor.md

 {{< /hint >}}

 ## Migrate from SDK6 to SDK7

-All scenes in sdk6 can be easily migrated to sdk7 using the builder.
-To do it:
+Scenes created with the Builder in SDK6 can be easily migrated to SDK7 using the builder.
+To do this:

 1. Select an SDK6 scene from the list
-2. Press the "Edit scene" button
+2. Press the **Edit scene** button
 3. Select "Use decentraland web editor (SDK7)" option
-4. Press "Migrate now" button.
-If needed, you can also save a copy of the scene in sdk6.
+4. Press the **Migrate now** button.
+If needed, you can also save a copy of the scene in SDK6.

 {{< hint danger >}}
 **❗Warning**
-If the migrated scene contains smart items, these will be removed as sdk7 doesn't support smart items yet.
+If the migrated scene contains smart items, these will be removed from the scene.
+SDK7 doesn't support smart items yet.
 {{< /hint >}}